 How do I get a logo/mark for my center, lab, office, department?

-To maintain and enhance Brand strength of the overall Texas A&M University brand, secondary marks have been phased out and no longer accepted by the university.
-Use of the appropriate departmental or college mark is encouraged.
-In some cases, new versions of the “lockup” (similar to the college and the departmental lockups) can be created to support the endeavor, but they all still follow Texas A&M branding conventions.
+To maintain and enhance brand strength of the overall Texas A&M University brand, secondary program, department or lab marks/logos are being phased out as they are no longer accepted by the university.
+Use of the appropriate departmental or college identity is encouraged.
+In some cases, new versions of a “unit identity” (for a program or lab but similar to the college and the departmental lockups) can be created to support the endeavor, but they all still follow Texas A&M branding conventions.

 That being the case, all requests or considerations for a logo/mark for your program must be approved by college administration and then by the Texas A&M’s Division of Marketing & Communications.
 Please contact John Chivvis at email@example.com or (979) 845-2601 for more information or to discuss your need/request.